Making a Gift Aid payment will also support your ESG and CSR policies.

 To reduce the administrative burden, LLPs/partnerships may wish to consider whether to nominate a partner or group of partners to make all donations under Gift Aid or set up some form of charitable foundation.

-Donating under Gift Aid benefits both the charities and the individual members.
+Donating under Gift Aid benefits both the charities and the individual members of the LLP/partnership.

 If there are 10 partners that share the donations equally, then each partner’s share is £1,000 grossed-up with a Gift Aid payment of £800.

-When partners complete their tax returns the grossed-up Gift Aid is disclosed and depending on their marginal rate of tax, the higher rate relief of 20%, 25% or 40% reduces their tax liabilities.
+When partners complete their tax returns the grossed-up Gift Aid is disclosed and depending on their marginal rate of tax, the higher rate relief of 20%, 25% or 40% could reduce their tax liabilities.

 If the partner is not a UK taxpayer or pays tax less than the amount claimed back by the charity then the partner will need to pay HMRC the difference.

-If you want to understand more about Gift Aid payments as an individual, read our article ‘How to make festive donations via Gift Aid – what individuals need to know'.
+If you want to understand more about Gift Aid payments as an individual, read our article ‘Making Gift Aid donations'.

 If you would like more information on the issues discussed in this article or to discuss your individual circumstances, get in touch with Nicky Owen or your usual Crowe contact.